yosrahelal/paladin/architecture/programming_model.md

 - Using a mixture of approaches, such as ZKP for transfer, and notary certificates for issuance
 - Adding a completely new cryptography module to the Paladin project

-The diagram below shows the fundamental anatomy of the EVM smart contract, with a mi
+The diagram below shows the fundamental anatomy of the EVM smart contract.
+There are a set of standard functions that Paladin uses to coordinate operations with your smart contract, and code that maps these down to EVM state and proof/signature verification functions.

 > TODO: Provide link to detailed developer guidance / samples / instructions